- 10 hours on-demand video

-Following this we will examine a variety of lighting models and how lights and surface textures can influence the final look of a render.
-Included here, an overview of the buffers involved in the rendering queue will be given with practical examines for creating special effects that require more than one draw call.
+Following this, we will examine a variety of lighting models and how lights and surface textures can influence the final look of a render.
+Included here, an overview of the buffers involved in the rendering queue will be given with practical examples for creating special effects that require more than one draw call.
 Students will also be exposed to the power of vector mathematics and especially the dot product and its role in creating beautiful effects such as outlines, rim lighting and holograms.
-In addition, issues surrounding transparency and blending will be discussed along with many practical hands-on workshops in which students can flex their new found skills to interrogate the code they write for better understanding.
+In addition, issues surrounding transparency and blending will be discussed along with many practical hands-on workshops in which students can flex their newfound skills to interrogate the code they write for better understanding.

-The final section of this course brings all the skills learned throughout together to develop some of the more popular complex shaders including animated plasma and animated water with waves.
+The next section brings together all the skills learned throughout together, to develop some of the more popular complex shaders including animated plasma and animated water with waves.

 What students are saying about this course:

 This is the best course I've ever taken.
 It is perfect for me.
 I worked for 15 years in feature animation.
 A large part of my career was spent developing shaders for a proprietary renderer.
 This course has already helped me to bring the value of my previous experience into Unity.

 Best shader course I've come across.
 There are enough and more tutorials on youtube to teach you how to develop your own shaders, but nothing falls into the class of Penny's tutorials.
 They are clear and to the point.
 Really happy about this one.

 Wow!
 Thank you so much!
 If there were 10 stars - this course would deserve it.
 Going from absolutely knowing nothing about Shader writing to have a profund understanding about it.....